Adrian Cristea: Steaua București

 On 30 July 2013, after terminating his contract with Petrolul Ploiești, Cristea signed a two-year contract with Steaua București.
 However, Cristea failed to win a place in the first team, being used by coach Laurențiu Reghecampf in only nine league matches in which he scored one goal as The Military Men won the title.
 He also played in both legs of the 2013–14 Champions League play-off where the team eliminated Legia Warsaw, reaching the group stage.
-There he made one appearance when he was sent in the 73rd minute to replace Leandro Tatu in a 3–0 away loss to Schalke 04.
+There, he made one appearance when he was sent in the 73rd minute to replace Leandro Tatu in a 3–0 away loss to Schalke 04.
 He ended his contract with Steaua in April 2014.

 Concordia Chiajna

 In September 2014, Cristea reached an agreement with Concordia Chiajna.
-At Chiajna he made his last Liga I appearances, having a total of 266 games with 40 goals scored in the competition, also totaling 34 matches with four goals in European competitions.
+At Chiajna he made his last Liga I appearances, totaling of 266 games with 40 goals in the competition and 34 matches with four goals in European competitions.

 International career

 Cristea played nine games for Romania, making his debut on 7 February 2007 when coach Victor Pițurcă introduced him at halftime to replace Ovidiu Petre in a 2–0 friendly victory against Moldova.
 He appeared in two victories against Luxembourg in the successful Euro 2008 qualifiers.
 Cristea was called by Pițurcă in the squad for the Euro 2008 final tournament, but did not get an opportunity to play.
-He played in a 1–1 draw against Austria and a 5–0 loss to Serbia in the 2010 World Cup qualifiers.
+He played in a 1–1 draw against Austria and a 5–0 loss to Serbia during the 2010 World Cup qualifiers.
 Cristea's last appearance for the national team was in a 2–2 draw against Belarus in the Euro 2012 qualifiers.

 On 25 March 2008, Cristea was decorated by the president of Romania, Traian Băsescu, for his performance in the Euro 2008 qualifiers, where Romania managed to qualify to the final tournament.
 He received Medalia "Meritul Sportiv" – ("The Sportive Merit" Medal) class III.